Mao Zedong: Death and aftermath

-Mao's health declined in his last years, probably aggravated by his chain-smoking.
+Mao's health declined in his final years, probably aggravated by his chain-smoking.
 It became a state secret that he suffered from multiple lung and heart ailments during his later years.
-There are unconfirmed reports that he possibly had Parkinson's disease in addition to amyotrophic lateral sclerosis, also known as Lou Gehrig's disease.

-His final public appearance—and the last known photograph of him alive—had been on 27 May 1976, when he met the visiting Pakistani Prime Minister Zulfikar Ali Bhutto.
-He suffered two major heart attacks, one in March and another in July, then a third on 5 September, rendering him an invalid.
-He died nearly four days later, at 00:10 on 9 September 1976, at the age of 82.
+There are unconfirmed reports that he possibly had Parkinson's disease in addition to amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease.
+He suffered two major heart attacks, one on May 11 and another on June 26, then a third on 2 September, rendering him as invalid.
+He died nearly one week later, shortly after midnight on 9 September 1976, at the age of 82.
 The Communist Party delayed the announcement of his death until 16:00, when a national radio broadcast announced the news and appealed for party unity.

 Mao's embalmed body, draped in the CCP flag, lay in state at the Great Hall of the People for one week.
-One million Chinese filed past to pay their final respects, many crying openly or displaying sadness, while foreigners watched on television.
+One million Chinese filed past to pay their final respects, many displaying sadness, while foreigners watched on television.
 Mao's official portrait hung on the wall with a banner reading: "Carry on the cause left by Chairman Mao and carry on the cause of proletarian revolution to the end".
-On 17 September the body was taken in a minibus to the 305 Hospital, where his internal organs were preserved in formaldehyde.
+On 17 September, the body was taken in a minibus to the 305 Hospital, where his internal organs were preserved in formaldehyde.

 On 18 September, guns, sirens, whistles and horns across China were simultaneously blown and a mandatory three-minute silence was observed.
 Tiananmen Square was packed with millions of people and a military band played "The Internationale".
 Hua Guofeng concluded the service with a 20-minute-long eulogy atop Tiananmen Gate.
 Despite Mao's request to be cremated, his body was later permanently put on display in the Mausoleum of Mao Zedong, in order for the Chinese nation to pay its respects.